Brendan Shanahan

-Brendan Frederick Shanahan (born January 23, 1969) is a Canadian professional ice hockey executive and former player who was the outgoing president and alternate governor for the Toronto Maple Leafs, having previously served as the director of player safety for the National Hockey League (NHL).
-On May 22, 2025 the Maple Leafs announced that Shanahan's time as president and alternate governor for the team would end on the expiration of his contract at the end of June 2025.
-Originally drafted by the New Jersey Devils second overall in the 1987 NHL entry draft, Shanahan played in the NHL with the New Jersey Devils (two stints), St. Louis Blues, Hartford Whalers, Detroit Red Wings, and New York Rangers.
+Brendan Frederick Shanahan (born January 23, 1969) is a Canadian professional ice hockey executive and former player.
+Originally drafted by the New Jersey Devils second overall in the 1987 NHL entry draft, Shanahan played in the National Hockey League (NHL) with the New Jersey Devils (two stints), St. Louis Blues, Hartford Whalers, Detroit Red Wings, and New York Rangers.
+Following his retirement, Shanahan served as the director of player safety for the NHL, as well as president and alternate governor of the Toronto Maple Leafs.

 While playing with the Red Wings, he won three Stanley Cup championships (1997, 1998, 2002).
 In 2017 Shanahan was named one of the '100 Greatest NHL Players' in history.

 Known for his physical play and goal-scoring ability, Shanahan scored 656 goals in his NHL career spanning over 1,500 NHL games and, at the time of his retirement, was the leader among active NHL players for goals scored.
 Shanahan is the only player in NHL history with over 600 goals and 2,000 penalty minutes.

-Competing for Canada internationally, Shanahan won a gold medal at the 1994 World Championships, 2002 Winter Olympics, and a 1991 Canada Cup championship.
-Having won what are considered the three most prominent team titles in ice hockey, an Olympic gold medal, a World Championship and a Stanley Cup, Shanahan is a member of the elite Triple Gold Club.
+Competing for Canada internationally, Shanahan won the 1991 Canada Cup championship, a gold medal at the 1994 World Championships, and a gold medal at the 2002 Winter Olympics, making him a member of the elite Triple Gold Club.
 Shanahan was inducted into the Hockey Hall of Fame on November 8, 2013.